-The D810’s sensor performs better than any other camera reviewed in the categories of color depth, dynamic range and low-light performance.
-This means your images are not only large and detailed, but accurately colored, clear and well balanced.
+The D810’s sensor performs better than any other camera reviewed in the categories of color depth, dynamic range, and low-light performance.
+This means your images are not only large and detailed, but accurately colored, clear, and well balanced.
 These attributes, coupled with outstanding performance and design, make the Nikon D810 an excellent choice for professional photographers and an easy pick for our Top Ten Reviews.
 Read more Best Professional DSLR Camera

-Unless you are heavily cropping your photographs or printing large-scale images, the D810’s impressive 36.3 megapixel resolution shouldn’t be a large part of your image-quality calculations.
+Unless you are heavily cropping your photographs or printing large-scale images, the D810’s impressive 36.3-megapixel resolution shouldn’t be a large part of your image-quality calculations.
 Although it easily bests our category average of roughly 23 megapixels, the difference simply won’t be noticeable in most circumstances.

-The truly impressive aspect of this camera’s ultra-high resolution sensor is that it still manages to score the highest in DxOMark’s tests for color depth and dynamic range and third highest for low-light performance.
-This is impressive, because due to the smaller size of each individual pixel, ultra-high resolution cameras often struggle with grain at elevated sensitivities.
+The truly impressive aspect of this camera’s ultra-high resolution sensor is that it still manages to score the highest in DxOMark’s tests for color depth and dynamic range and the third highest for low-light performance.
+This is impressive because due to the smaller size of each individual pixel, ultra-high resolution cameras often struggle with grain at elevated sensitivities.